East Village, London: Transport

 East Village is located at Stratford International station with fast services to central London (in 5–6 minutes) via High Speed One, on Southeastern trains, but not Eurostar, whose trains do not stop at Stratford International station.
-The Docklands Light Railway gives direct access to much of the east of London, and is one stop from Stratford station, which itself gives access to the Great Eastern Main Line (services operated by Greater Anglia and TfL Rail), c2c services (weekends only), the North London line (services operated by London Overground) and the London Underground Jubilee and Central lines.
+The Docklands Light Railway gives direct access to much of the east of London, and is one stop from Stratford station, which itself gives access to the Great Eastern Main Line (services operated by Greater Anglia and Elizabeth line, c2c services (weekends only), the North London line (services operated by London Overground) and the London Underground Jubilee and Central lines.

 London Bus routes 97, 108, 308 and 339 and night route N205 serve East Village.
 Also, route D8 stops nearby at Stratford International and routes 58, 69 and 158 stops nearby on Leyton High Road along with route 97.

 Generally, walking distance from Big Ben is about 10 km.
-At the time of the Olympics Stratford and Stratford International Stations were located in Travelcard Zone 3 During the Olympics, for every competition day there an all-zones free travel day card.
+At the time of the Olympics Stratford and Stratford International Stations were located in London fare zone 3.
+During the Olympics, for every competition day there an all-zones free travel day card.
 As of January 2016 Stratford station and Stratford International station have been moved to Zone 2/3.